 In my biased opinion, Kerry is the most beautiful part of Ireland although I’m sure you’ll agree with me when you see the place.
 Everything is here: 12 blue flag beaches, Killarney National Park and numerous rivers with a wealth of fishing opportunities.
 The 10 highest peaks in Ireland are located in Kerry making it a mountaineer’s paradise.
 9 of those peaks are located on the McGillycuddy Reeks alone.
-The following website lists service providers in the McGillycuddy Reeks area:
+The Hidden Valley of the Reeks website lists service providers in the McGillycuddy Reeks area.

 The Wild Atlantic Way, which snakes along the Irish Atlantic coast, is the longest coastal route in the world.
 Kerry is one of the counties that this magnificent trail travels through.
-The scenery in Kerry is so beautiful that apparently it can distract car drivers and lead to accidents:
+The scenery in Kerry is so beautiful that apparently it can distract car drivers and lead to accidents as this newspaper article illustrates.

 Oh yes, I almost forgot.
 We are are excellent at gaelic football having won the most All-Ireland Senior Football Championships (37 so far).
 Our Senior Ladies team of the eighties was probably the most successful in history having won 9 in a row.
-Further info can be found on http://www.kerrygaa.ie
+Further info can be found on the Kerry GAA website.

 So how to get to this amazing place?
-Kerry Airport has direct flights to Dublin (Aer Lingus), London Stansted, London Luton, Frankfurt Hahn, Alicante and Faro (all Ryanair).
-The county has 3 railway stations: Tralee, Farranfore and Killarney (www.irishrail.ie).
-By road, there are two routes from Cork to Killarney: the N22 from Cork city and the N72 from Mallow, Co.
+Kerry Airport has direct flights to Dublin with Aer Lingus, and London Stansted, London Luton, Frankfurt Hahn, Berlin-Schönefeld, Alicante and Faro with Ryanair.
+The county has 3 railway stations: Tralee, Farranfore and Killarney (Irish Rail) By road, there are two routes from Cork to Killarney: the N22 from Cork city and the N72 from Mallow, Co.
 Cork.
 Two routes enter the county from Limerick: the N21 connects Castleisland with Limerick city whilst the N69 links Listowel with Limerick city.

 See you soon.